phenotypic.enhance.LaplaceEnhancer#

 - Parameters:

-mask (Optional[numpy.ndarray]) – Optional boolean/0-1 mask to limit the operation to specific regions (e.g., the plate area).
+mask (Optional[np.ndarray]) – Boolean or 0/1 mask to restrict processing to regions of interest (e.g., the circular plate area).

 Methods